olehansen/streampriser-frontend/README.md

 React app's used in streampriser.dk.
 The Code is copied from a private repository and is last updated in December 2017.

-Package version is updated and a demo site is added after the move.
+Npm packages is updated to most recent version and a demo site is added after the move.